Here, you can read about the system's terminology. This will help you understand the system during use and when you talk to customer service.

 Customer order confirmation Used in regard to staffing (employee assignments), referring to an electronic agreement with the customer that clarifies invoice price, additions, benefits, general terms, working hours etc., that the customer must read and sign.

-Logged work / work Refers to all work that has been logged/registered in the system.
-Either you as a co-worker or the employees themselves.
-We use the word “work” instead of “hours” because you can do much more than just register hours in the system, can, for instance, register monthly salary, day per pay, piecework etc.
+Logged work / work Refers to all work that has been logged/registered in the system, either by users or by the employees themselves.
+We use the word “work” instead of “hours” because you can log more than just work hours in the solution, such as monthly salary, daily wage, piecework, etc.

 Offers and Agreements Electronic offers/agreements can be sent to the customer/candidate for review, evaluation and signing.
 If the offer is accepted and signed, it acts as a valid agreement between the parties.
 The term Agreements is used when sending agreements on the candidate card and Offers for agreements sent on projects/jobs.